1984–85 Football League: Third Division

-Bradford City's Third Division championship glory was overshadowed on the final day of the season when a fire at their Valley Parade ground killed 56 spectators – including two followers of their opponents Lincoln City.
+Bradford City's Third Division championship was overshadowed on the final day of the season, when a fire at their Valley Parade ground killed 56 spectators – including two followers of their opponents Lincoln City.

 The other two promotion places in the Third Division were occupied by Millwall and Hull City.

-Going down from the Third Division were Cambridge United (who won just four games all season), Orient, Burnley and Preston North End.
-Burnley and Preston were founder members of the Football League who had reached great heights in the past – just 25 years ago Burnley had been league champions.
-Those successes were now very much a distant memory as all three clubs slid into the league's fourth tier for the first time.
+Cambridge United, Orient, Burnley and Preston North End went down from the Third Division.
+Burnley and Preston were founder members of the Football League, and 25 years prior, Burnley had been league champions.

-Swansea City, who had finished sixth in the First Division just three years earlier, continued to suffer as a result of their financial problems as they narrowly avoided a third successive relegation.
+Swansea City, who had finished sixth in the First Division just three years earlier, continued to decline as a result of their financial problems, as they narrowly avoided a third successive relegation.